The FujiFilm X-T2 mirrorless camera has a native ISO range from 200 to 12800.

 There are also a couple of extended options–100 on the bottom end and 25600 and 51200 on the top end.
 These extended ones are quite serviceable, but you do take a hit in dynamic range and overall image quality.
 But they might also mean getting the shot or not, so it’s wherever you want to weight the compromise.

-And with these, I deliberately shot something with smooth tonal gradations from light to dark so as to show up any issues with noise (or mottling, as the Fujifilm owner’s manual puts it).
-It’s also a good subject to test dynamic range.
+And with these, I deliberately shot something with smooth tonal gradations from light to dark to show up any issues with noise (or mottling, as the Fujifilm owner’s manual puts it).
+It’s also a good subject to test the sensor’s dynamic range.

 With the small versions embedded below it’s hard to see any real differences (that, in itself, is a testament to how good its high ISO performance is), so I’ve included links to the original straight-out-of-camera versions (click on each image to open its corresponding original).

 When using the Auto ISO setting, you have a few options for customizing how it behaves.